Top 10 Places to Celebrate New Year in Asia

 China 05.12.2013 Transindus

-If you want to make your New Year's Eve celebrations a little more special this year (or next!), then it's well worth jetting off overseas to enjoy something a bit different.
-Not only can you watch things like spectacular fireworks displays and attend lively festivities, but you'll also have the opportunity to explore some of the world's most exciting destinations.
+If you want to make your New Year's Eve celebrations a little more special this year, then it's well-worth jetting off overseas to enjoy something a bit different.
+Not only can you watch spectacular fireworks displays and attend lively festivities, you'll also have the opportunity to explore some of the world's most exciting destinations.

 Seeing the new year in with a bang is easy in Hong Kong, with thousands of revellers lining the famous Victoria Harbour for the new year countdown.
-A spectacular fireworks display set to music promises to light up the night sky - the perfect way to see in 2014.
+A spectacular fireworks display set to music promises to light up the night sky - the perfect way to see in the new year.

 As this event is immensely popular, it's worth arriving early to ensure you get a decent viewing spot.
 Some of the best can be found along the Tsim Sha Tsui waterfront at Kowloon, the New Central Harbourfront at Hong Kong Island and Golden Bauhinia Square in Wan Chai.